OfiliPatrick/url-shortener/README.md

 6. Navigate to [http://localhost:5000](http://localhost:5000)

-All configuration is in: settings.py
+All configuration is in settings.py.